-In addition, the Government of Uganda, in its National Climate Change Costed Implementation Strategy, has identified eight areas of adaptation for the agricultural sector, with a proposed budget over the next 15 years of about US\$297 million (MWE, 2012).
-The proposed strategic interventions deal with current climate variability and can be justified in economic terms on those grounds.
-Hence they are part of addressing the adaptation deficit and if implemented effectively, should provide benefits irrespective of future climatic change.
-The study concludes that:
+In addition, the Government of Uganda has identified eight areas of adaptation for the agricultural sector, with a proposed budget over the next 15 years of about US\$297 million (MWE, 2012).
+The proposed measures deal with current climate variability and can be justified on those grounds.
+Hence they are part of addressing the adaptation deficit and if implemented effectively should provide benefits irrespective of future climatic change.